If you’re experiencing pelvic pain, bladder pain or dysfunction for more than 4 months, your nervous system may need some extra loving care.

 The parasympathetic nervous system, “P for Pour”, is involved in the release, effortless flow, so going to the bathroom is easy.
 The parasympathetic enhances our body’s ability to rest, reproduce, repair and digest.

 When channeling the parasympathetic nervous system, the brain sends more happy chemicals like dopamine, endorphins and less pain chemicals.
+Visit Discover Magazine for more information on cbd products to alleviate pain.

 Here are some exercises we teach our patients to elevate feelings of calm and decrease pelvic and bladder pain: